ArtifactDB/gobbler/README.md

 Multiple Gobbler instances can safely target the same `REGISTRY` with different `STAGING`.
 This is useful for complex HPC configurations where the same filesystem is mounted in multiple compute environments;
 a separate Gobbler instance can be set up in each environment to enable uploads.

+The Gobbler will periodically attempt to purge user-owned files in the staging directory that are more than 1 day old.
+However, if the Gobbler is not run as a superuser, the purge will fail for files inside subdirectories that lack appropriate permissions.
+To avoid accumulation of unnecessary files, administrators should consider implementing an automated cron job with elevated privileges to occasionally clean out the staging directory.